isathar/Blender_UDK_FBX_Tools/README.md

 - For meshes to export correctly, you need to apply any changes you made to the mesh's rotation, location or scale before exporting.

 *Export Time*
-I've tweaked the export script's performance a little bit, but complex meshes may still take some time to export.
+Exporting Tangents can be pretty slow.
+I've sped the script up a little since the initial release, but it can stil take some time on complex meshes.
-Blender will hitch or freeze while exporting, but shouldn't crash :)
+Blender may hitch or freeze while exporting, but shouldn't crash :)
+I'm looking into more performance tweaks for this, but I wouldn't expect any miracles...
+The current implementation loops through a potentially massive list in Python.

 *Editing Performance*
-I've tested this on meshes with between 6 and 15000 polys.
+I've tested this on meshes with between 6 and 35000 polys.
 On my mid-range system (Intel i5-2500 with 8GB of RAM and a Geforce 560ti), real-time display of normals and my custom angle-based generation algorithm are very slow on anything past 8000 or so polys, depending on the mesh's density.
 Checking "Selected Only" in the display section of each tool helps, but will slow things down more as you approach higher counts.
 I have a pretty good idea of why it's doing this and will try to optimize things some more soon.